 Autisme Québec offers a variety of programs for kids and their families, province-wide.

 The Autism Society of Newfoundland and Labrador offers a wide variety of supports and programs to families of kids with autism, including swimming and gymnastics.

-Special Olympics Canada offer a wide variety of sports options to those over the age of 2 who have an intellectual disability.
+Special Olympics Canada offers a wide variety of sports options to those over the age of two who have an intellectual disability.
 There are chapters in every Canadian province and territory.

 Special Hockey International offers hockey to developmentally challenged people of all ages.
 Most of the Canadian clubs are in Ontario, but supports are in place to help you start one in your area!

 For a list of day camps and summer camps tailored specifically to kids with autism, check out camps.ca.

 Are there other great Canadian organizations out there that aren’t on this list?
 Please add them in the comments.